Want to see COLD full AI Analyst Report?

 Economy & Political Environment - Risk 1

-- downturns in the national, international or local economic climate;- availability, cost and terms of financing;- technological changes, such as expansion of e-commerce, reconfiguration of supply chains, automation, robotics or other technologies;- local or regional oversupply, increased competition or reduction in demand for temperature-controlled warehouses;- inability to collect storage charges, rent and other fees from customers;- the ongoing need for, and significant expense of, capital improvements and addressing obsolescence in a timely manner, particularly in older structures;- availability of labor and transportation to service our sites;- changes in operating costs and expenses and a general decrease in real estate property rental rates;- changes in or increased costs of compliance with governmental rules, regulations and fiscal policies, including changes in tax, real estate, environmental and zoning laws, and our potential liability thereunder;- changes in the cost or availability of insurance, including coverage for mold or asbestos;- changes in interest rates or other changes in monetary policy; and - disruptions in the global supply-chain caused by political, regulatory or other factors such as terrorism, political instability and public health crises.
+- downturns in the local, national or international economic climate;- availability, cost and terms of financing;- technological changes, such as use of AI, expansion of e-commerce, reconfiguration of supply chains, automation, robotics or other technologies;- local or regional oversupply, increased competition or reduction in demand for temperature-controlled warehouses;- inability to collect storage charges, rent and other fees from customers;- the ongoing need for, and significant expense of, capital improvements and addressing obsolescence in a timely manner, particularly in older structures;- availability of labor and transportation to service our sites;- changes in operating costs and expenses and a general decrease in real estate property rental rates;- changes in or increased costs of compliance with governmental rules, regulations and fiscal policies, including changes in tax, real estate, environmental and zoning laws, and our potential liability thereunder;- changes in the cost or availability of insurance, including coverage for mold or asbestos;- changes in interest rates or other changes in monetary policy;- disruptions in the global supply-chain caused by political, regulatory or other factors such as terrorism, political instability and public health crises; and - disruptions to our business or that of our customers and/or our suppliers resulting from trade tensions, or tariffs imposed by the U.S. and other governments, actual or threatened modifications to or withdrawals from international trade agreements, treaties, policies, tariffs, quotas or any other trade rules or restrictions.

 In addition, periods of economic slowdown or recession, rising interest rates or declining demand for real estate, or the public perception that any of these events may occur, could result in a general decrease in rates or an increased occurrence of defaults under existing contracts, which could materially and adversely affect us.